Virtual In-Stanity: Plot

 Meanwhile, Roger steals a limo and starts his limo service to accomplish his dream of driving people slightly more privileged than himself to various locations.
 Klaus joins the venture to accomplish his dream of accompanying people with slightly more specific dreams than his.
 But when a group of disrespectful fraternity boys "drive and dash", ignoring their antics in the hope of being paid 20 dollars, Roger goes on a murderous manhunt to get his revenge, starting with one of the boys almost immediately.
 Klaus is horrified that Roger would kill 5 people over 20 dollars, Roger reminds him that last week, he killed 6 people over 19 dollars.
 Roger later runs down 2 others at his 1st victim's funeral, then the 4th while he is in a bathroom stall in a bowling alley.
 The last survivor tries to flee on an airplane, only to look out the window in mid-flight to see Roger's limo on the plane's wing.
 Roger runs him down as well, causing the plane and limo to explode and killing almost everyone on board.
 As he and Klaus pass a surviving flight attendant in a parachute, getting addicted to his murderous bloodlust, Roger kills her by undoing her chute before he and Klaus crash land in their parachutes.
 At the very end of the episode, Dick uses the "Black Dick" avatar to purchase XXX-S condoms, and worries they may be too big.

 Production

 Sarah Michelle Gellar guest starred in this episode as Phyllis.

+The episode title is a play on the English acid jazz and funk band Jamiroquai song, "Virtual Insanity", which, in turn, is a reverse reference to "virtual reality".
 This episode was written by Jordan Blum and Parker Deay and directed by Shawn Murray.
 Seth MacFarlane, the creator and executive producer of American Dad!, as well as its sister shows Family Guy and The Cleveland Show, served as the executive producer for the episode, along with series veterans Mike Barker, Rick Wiener, Matt Weitzman, and Kenny Schwartz.
 In addition to the regular cast, Sarah Michelle Gellar guest starred in the episode.
 Also appearing in this episode was Gellar's former co-star Alyson Hannigan.
 David Koechner, who appeared in The Office and Saturday Night Live, reprises his role of Dick Reynolds in this episode.